R$^2$PO: Decoupling Rollout and Inference Policies for LLM Reasoning: Method

+\paragraph{Group Inverse-Frequency Reward.} Because the Rollout-Head is responsible for the training-time objective $\mathcal{O}_{\mathrm{train}}$, its reward should encourage rollouts that yield non-trivial group-relative advantages: a group whose rollouts collapse into a single reward value provides no learning signal under group-relative advantage estimation.
+We therefore upweight trajectories whose reward outcome is rare within the group, reflecting the intuition of intrinsic-motivation and novelty-search literature~\cite{DBLP:conf/nips/BellemareSOSSM16, DBLP:journals/ec/LehmanS11}.
+Let $\mathcal{G} = \{y_1, \dots, y_G\}$ be a group of rollouts sharing the same query with verifiable rewards $r_i$, and let $\mathcal{B}_k = \{y_i \in \mathcal{G} \mid r_i = v_k\}$ denote the bin of rollouts sharing the unique reward value $v_k$.
+The Group Inverse-Frequency (GIF) score for $y_i \in \mathcal{B}_k$ is the inverse of the bin's cardinality:

+To prevent gradient explosion from groups with extreme bin imbalance, we apply Z-score standardization within each group to obtain the final exploration reward $R_{\mathrm{GIF}}$.

-\paragraph{Correctness and Formatting Reward.} Following recent advancements in large-scale reasoning model training\cite{DBLP:conf/nips/Le0GSH22, DBLP:conf/nips/ShinnCGNY23, DBLP:conf/icml/GehringZCMCS25}, we utilize a rule-based reward system rather than a neural reward model to provide dense and reliable feedback.
-For a given query $x$ and a generated response $y_i$, the total reward $r(x, y_i)$ is typically decomposed into:
+\paragraph{Correctness and Formatting Reward.} Because the main policy $\pi_\theta$ is responsible for the inference-time objective $\mathcal{O}_{\mathrm{infer}}$, its reward must reflect the actual quality of the deployed response on downstream task.
+Following recent advances in reasoning model training~\cite{DBLP:conf/nips/Le0GSH22, DBLP:conf/nips/ShinnCGNY23, DBLP:conf/icml/GehringZCMCS25}, we adopt a rule-based reward that provides dense and verifiable feedback without a learned reward model.
+For a query $x$ and generated response $y_i$, the total task reward is

-where $\mathbb{1}_{\mathrm{correct}}$ and $\mathbb{1}_{\mathrm{format}}$ are indicator functions checking for numerical correctness and adherence to specific formatting templates (e.g., enclosing the final answer between \texttt{<answer>} and \texttt{</answer>}).
-This deterministic reward mechanism ensures that the optimization signal remains consistent throughout the iterative training process.
+where $\mathbf{1}_{\mathrm{correct}}$ and $\mathbf{1}_{\mathrm{format}}$ are indicator functions checking numerical correctness and adherence to the formatting template (e.g., enclosing the final answer between \texttt{<answer>} and \texttt{</answer>}).
+This deterministic reward keeps the optimization signal of the main policy consistent during training.

-\paragraph{Group Inverse-Frequency Reward.} To encourage unconventional behaviors, we prioritize trajectories with lower group-relative frequencies, regardless of whether their immediate task-specific rewards are optimal.
-This is consistent with prior work on Intrinsic Motivation literature \cite{DBLP:conf/nips/BellemareSOSSM16} and Novelty Search \cite{DBLP:journals/ec/LehmanS11}, which suggest that rewarding surprise or uniqueness can prevent premature convergence in sparse reward environments.